 Moreover, an attorney may be disciplined regardless of whether her conduct is a violation of any other law.
-Professor Rotunda and Professor Dzienkowski warn that Rule 8.4(g) "may discipline the lawyer who does not violate any statute or regulation [except Rule 8.4(g)] dealing with discrimination."166 Nor is "an allegedly injured party [required] to first invoke the civil legal system" before a lawyer can be charged with discrimination or harassment.167
+Professor Rotunda and Professor Dzienkowski warn that Rule 8.4(g) "may discipline the lawyer who does not violate any statute or regulation [except Rule 8.4(g)] dealing with discrimination."190 Nor is "an allegedly injured party [required] to first invoke the civil legal system" before a lawyer can be charged with discrimination or harassment.191

 The threat of a complaint under Proposed Rule 8.4(7) could also be used as leverage in other civil disputes between a lawyer and a former client.
-Proposed Rule 8.4(7) even may be the basis of an implied private right of action against an attorney.
+Proposed Rule 8.4(7) could even be the basis of an implied private right of action against an attorney.
 Professor Rotunda and Professor Dzienkowski note this risk:

 If lawyers do not follow this proposed Rule, they risk discipline (e.g., disbarment, or suspension from the practice of law).
 In addition, courts enforce the Rules in the course of litigation (e.g., sanctions, disqualification).
-Courts also routinely imply private rights of action from violation of the Rules - malpractice and tort suits by third parties (non-clients).168
+Courts also routinely imply private rights of action from violation of the Rules - malpractice and tort suits by third parties (non-clients).192

 Unsurprisingly, Professor Rotunda and Professor Dzienkowski disagree with the rule's proponents that lawyers "should rely on prosecutorial discretion because disciplinary boards do not have the resources to prosecute every violation."
-They warn that "[d]iscretion, however, may lead to abuse of discretion, with disciplinary authorities going after lawyers who espouse unpopular ideas."169
+They warn that "[d]iscretion, however, may